TheAlgorithms/Python/CONTRIBUTING.md

 ### Contributor

-We are very happy that you consider implementing algorithms and data structures for others!
+We are very happy that you are considering implementing algorithms and data structures for others!
 This repository is referenced and used by learners from all over the globe.
 Being one of our contributors, you agree and confirm that:

 - You did your work - no plagiarism allowed
   - Any plagiarized work will not be merged.